vyspiansky/minimal-mistakes/_posts/2017-11-09-remote-file-exists-using-get-headers.md

 tags: [get_headers, allow_url_fopen]
 ---

-As you probably know, a `get_headers` function typically returns something similar to:
+As you probably know, a `get_headers` function in PHP typically returns something similar to:

 ```
 Array